 5 Advantages of 245 Tire Width

 The 245" tires allow for superior traction due to a wider contact patch, especially in dry conditions.
-This tire width provides dependable stability in sharp cornering maneuvers even at high speed.
+This tire width provides dependable stability in sharp cornering maneuvers, even at high speed.
 245-width tires deliver agile and short braking properties.
-They look appealing and support greatly the demands of sports-oriented vehicles.
+They look appealing and greatly support the demands of sports-oriented vehicles.

 4 Disadvantages of 245 Tire Width